Setneuf/pi4-win10arm64/README.md

 ![Screenshot](https://i.ibb.co/BwxSvcH/123468020-360182455214655-664611567063342127-n.png)

 In the 4GB Pi4 version it only uses 3GB of RAM, but even so, it's very nice to have a desktop Windows on a Pi4.
+The network interface is working but the sound, wifi and bluetooth aren't.

 #
 ## Notes